-Interview panelists will be distinguished senior figures from universities, politics, business and the non-profit world, typically but not exclusively from the same region as the candidate being interviewed.
+Interview panelists are distinguished senior figures from politics, business, universities, and the non-profit world, typically but not exclusively from the same region as the candidate being interviewed.

 Is there a single round of interviews or are applicants ever interviewed twice?

-There is one round of interviews, but in some rare cases there may be a brief phone or Skype call during the reading phase to clarify some aspect of the application before invitations to interview are issued to semi-finalists.
+There is one round of interviews, but in some rare cases there may be a brief phone or Skype call to clarify some aspect of the application before decisions are finalized.

 I will be out of the country when interviews are conducted.
 May I be interviewed at a different place or time?

-We will be hosting interviews at four locations around the world.
-We ask that applicants hold open the date and location that is geographically most convenient and presents minimal visa complications.
-Skype interviews will be conducted only for a limited number of candidates who cannot secure a visa to travel to an interview site.
+We host interviews at four locations around the world.
+Dates and locations are shared via email once an application is submitted.
+We ask that applicants reserve the date for the location that is geographically most convenient and presents minimal visa complications.
+Video interviews will be conducted only for a limited number of candidates who cannot secure a visa to travel to an interview site.